harshit-paneri/myecom-test/README.md

-# myecom-test
+# My E-COMMERCE TEST

-This repo is blank, only used for testing git and learning git.
+This repo is blank, and only used for testing git and learning git.

 # Adding Task of DB design